SaschaKay/de-zoomcamp-infrastracture/README.md

 ## 🛠️ How to create a VM in Google Cloud?

 1. Copy this repository to a machine with a configured SSH connection to your Google Cloud
-2. Change key file in `de-zoomcamp-infrastracture/terraform/terraform_gcs/keys/` (in this folder you can see an _example_ of how this file looks).
+2. Change the key file in `de-zoomcamp-infrastracture/terraform/terraform_gcs/keys/` (in this folder, you can see an _example_ of how this file looks).
+3. Create a Google Access Token with `/terraform/terraform_gcs/keys/get_access_key.bash`

    > :warning: DO NOT PUSH YOUR ACTUAL KEYS TO YOUR GIT REPO
 2. Apply it in `de-zoomcamp-infrastracture/terraform/terraform_gcs/` to create a VM